efrigo88/docker-pipeline-ml-ec2-lab/README.md

 - The EC2 instance may take a few minutes to fully initialize
 - All sensitive files (like SSH keys) are stored in S3
 - The setup script automatically installs Docker, Docker Compose, and other dependencies
+- The pipeline uses the Nomic Embed Text model through Ollama for generating embeddings
+- Data is deduplicated before being stored in ChromaDB